-As previously stated, the locking strategy used by Mnesia is to lock one record when we read a record, and lock all replicas of a record when we write a record.
-However, there are applications which use Mnesia mainly for its fault-tolerant qualities, and these applications may be configured with one node doing all the heavy work, and a standby node which is ready to take over in case the main node fails.
-Such applications may benefit from using sticky locks instead of the normal locking scheme.
+As previously stated, the locking strategy used by Mnesia is to lock one record when reading a record, and lock all replicas of a record when writing a record.
+However, some applications use Mnesia mainly for its fault-tolerant qualities.
+These applications can be configured with one node doing all the heavy work, and a standby node that is ready to take over if the main node fails.
+Such applications can benefit from using sticky locks instead of the normal locking scheme.

-A sticky lock is a lock which stays in place at a node after the transaction which first acquired the lock has terminated.
-To illustrate this, assume that we execute the following transaction:
+A sticky lock is a lock that stays in place at a node, after the transaction that first acquired the lock has terminated.
+To illustrate this, assume that the following transaction is executed: